CMinoves/CMinoves/README.md

 - Python :snake:;
 - Data Science 	:game_die:;
 - GML :video_game:;
+- Construct 3 🎮;
+- Laravel and PHP 🖥️;
 - Pixelart on my free time :art:. --> To see my portfolio: https://www.artstation.com/cminoves

 I have interest in POO and in game development.